milandeepak/milandeepak/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src=https://readme-typing-svg.herokuapp.com/?lines=Tech+Enthusiast;Python+Programmer&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">I am a Fourth year student pursuing BTech in Electronics and Communication Engineering.
-I love to Code and Tinker with Electronic Circuits I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
+<h4 align="center">I love to Code and Tinker with Electronic Circuits I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love to teach and learn what others have to teach.</h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=milandeepak" alt="milandeepak" /> </p>